Steh/steh.github.io/readme.md

 # Steh Blog

-This is my small blog to hold all of my technical documentations.

-* [Minimal-Mistakes Template][def1]
+Welcome to my technical blog, where I document and share various technical insights and guides.

+## Template

+This blog is built using the [Minimal-Mistakes Template][def1].

 [def1]: https://github.com/mmistakes/minimal-mistakes/tree/master